Connectors

 Control planedefenseclaw-gateway

-Hooks cover the lifecycle; native OTLP delivers traces and metrics out-of-band.
+Hooks cover the lifecycle; native OTLP delivers logs, metrics, and traces out-of-band.

 Disable